Dorothea Schjoldager

 Dorothea Margrethe Schjoldager (19 September 1853 – 30 September 1938) was a noted Norwegian feminist and proponent for women's rights.
 She worked as a school teacher and social worker.

-She was born at Tromsø in Troms, Norway.
-She was the daughter of Hagbart Nilsen Schjoldager (1823-1873) and Anna Margrethe Figenschou (1832-1874).
+Life and career

-In 1862, her family relocated to Vardo in Finnmark.
+Schjoldager was born at Tromsø in Troms county, Norway.
+She was the daughter of Hagbart Nilsen Schjoldager (1823–1873) and Anna Margrethe Figenschou (1832–1874).
+In 1862, her family relocated to the town of Vardø in Finnmark county.
 She grew up as the eldest siblings of six.
 Her parents both died early, and she gained full responsibility for her younger siblings.
-She was a school teacher, first in Vardo and later at Steinkjer in the Nord-Trøndelag, From 1875 she worked in Kristiania (now Oslo).
+She was a school teacher, first in Vardø and later at Steinkjer in Nord-Trøndelag county.
+From 1875 she worked in Kristiania (now Oslo).
 From 1876 she was a teacher at Møllergata skole where she taught until 1923.